 Suppose AB = 10 and BC = 20.
 What is AC?

-Now, since B is between A and C in the alphabet, it is tempting to draw a picture like this:
+Since B is between A and C in the alphabet, it's tempting to draw a picture like this:

 Since we don't know which point (if any) is between the other two, we don't have enough information to solve the problem.